brianwoo/android_afterlife/README.md

 ## SD Card for Extra Storage
 - Samsung Galaxy S5 Neo only has 16GB internal storage
-- Find a 32GB SD Card and format it from the phone, set it to internal storage (adoptable storage)
+- Find a bigger SD Card and format it from the phone, set it to external storage
-- Remove SD Card, insert into computer and dump a copy:
+- Remove the SD Card and put it in Linux.
+Create a an image file (ext_disk.img)
-  - `dd if=/dev/sdX of=sdcard_image.img bs=4M status=progress` (Linux)
-- Get a larger SD Card (64GB or 128GB), insert into computer and restore the image:
-  - `dd if=sdcard_image.img of=/dev/sdX bs=4M status=progress` (Linux)
-- 32GB of internal storage should now be available on the phone (partitions 1 and 2), the rest of the space on the SD Card can be used for Termux.
-- Create a partition on the remaining space (partition 3) and format it as f2fs:
-  - `mkfs.f2fs /dev/sdX3` (Linux)
-- Create a user_data directory in the F2FS partition.
-  - `mkdir -p /mnt/sdX3/user_data` (Linux)
-- Insert 128GB SD Card into phone
-- <strong>Note: Do not format the SD card from the phone and resize the partition (#2, it's encrypted), this will screw up the partition.
-App/data won't be able to move to the partition.
-Use a smaller SD Card to set it up initially and move the image to a bigger SD card as shown.</strong>
+  - truncate -s 10G ext_disk.img
+  - mkfs.ext4 ext_disk.img

 ## Termux Setup
 - Open Termux app